thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

         title: 'Click on the "In-vehicle monitoring system" device row in the table to open device details.'
     2:
         image: /images/edge/use-cases/data-filtering/copy-access-token-item-3.png
         title: 'Click on the "Copy Access Token" button.
-The token will be copied to your clipboard.
-Make sure to save it in a safe place.'
+The token will be copied to your clipboard.'

 verifyDeviceTelemetryEdge:
     0:
         image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-1.png
-        title: 'Open the Devices page by navigating to "Entity" and then selecting "Devices".'
+        title: 'Navigate to the "Devices" page '
     1:
         image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-2.png
         title: 'Click on the "In-vehicle monitoring system" device row in the table to open the device details.'
     2:
         image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-3.png
         title: 'Click on the "Copy Access Token" button.
-The token will be copied to your clipboard.
-Make sure to save it in a safe place.'
+The token will be copied to your clipboard.'

 verifyDeviceTelemetry:
     0:
         image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-4.png
-        title: 'Login in to your ThingsBoard <b>Edge</b> instance and open Devices page.'
+        title: 'Login in to your ThingsBoard <b>Edge</b> instance and open "Devices" page.'
     1:
         image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-5.png
-        title: 'Click on the row labeled "In-vehicle monitoring system" to open the device details.'
+        title: 'Click on the row labeled "In-vehicle monitoring system" in the table to view its details.'
     2:
         image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-6.png
-        title: 'Click on the "Latest Telemetry" tab to verify that distance readings are being successfully pushed from the edge to the cloud.'
+        title: 'Click on the "Latest Telemetry" tab to confirm that distance readings are successfully being pushed from the edge to the cloud.'

 createDashboard:
     0:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-1.png
-        title: 'Log in to your ThingsBoard instance and open the Dashboards page.'
+        title: 'Log in to your ThingsBoard <b>Edge</b> instance.
+Navigate to the "Dashboards" page.'
     1:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-2.png
         title: 'Click on the ("+") "Add" icon and select "Create new dashboard".'
     2:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-3.png
         title: 'Enter a title for the new dashboard, e.g., "Edge Vehicle".
-Click the "Add" button to create the dashboard.'
+Click on the "Add" button to create the dashboard.'
     3:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-4.png
         title: 'Click on the "Edge Vehicle" dashboard in the table to start editing it.'